zhaowj1107/Email_Agent_NPU/README.md

+Email_Agent with NPU

+# Implementation
+This app was built for the Snapdragon X Elite but designed to be platform agnostic.
+Performance may vary on other hardware.

+## Hardware

+Machine: Dell Latitude 7455
+Chip: Snadragon X Elite
+OS: Windows 11
+Memory: 32 GB

+## Software

+Python Version: 3.12.6
+AnythingLLM LLM Provider: Qualcomm QNN
+AnythingLLM Chat Model: Llama 3.1 8B Chat 8K
+Setup
+Install and setup AnythingLLM.
+Choose Qualcomm QNN when prompted to choose an LLM provider to target the NPU Choose a model of your choice when prompted.
+This sample uses Llama 3.1 8B Chat with 8K context Create a workspace by clicking "+ New Workspace" Generate an API key
+Click the settings button on the bottom of the left panel Open the "Tools" dropdown
+Click "Developer API"
+Click "Generate New API Key"

 # Google Cloud Services Integration

 This project integrates with **Google Calendar API** and **Gmail API** using **OAuth 2.0 authentication**.
 It allows you to access and interact with Google Calendar and Gmail data.